The galaxy's most dangerous crime family has a new leader—and he used to be a hero.

 High-waisted trousers strained over broad, reptilian frames.
 Ties tucked with care.
 Pocket squares like bloodstains.
 Too tailored for monsters.
 Too real to be a dream.

-Not a gang.
-A syndicate.
+This wasn’t a gang; it was a syndicate.
 Old money.
 Older instincts.

 He whispered the final line to the cool of the night, carried forward in a breath of condensation, "My hands are steady.
 My mind is sharp.
 My loyalty is to the work that stands tall long after I’ve descended."